OpenResearchInstitute/dialogus/README.md

 When you clone this repo, copy `msk_top_regs.h` from the HDL build repo you will be working with.)

-4. The application code can build several different versions, depending on the definition of preprocessor symbols such as `RF_LOOPBACK` and `RX_ACTIVE` and `OPV_FRAME_MODE`.
-On the command line shown above, I'm assuming none of those symbols is defined in the source code.
+4. The streaming test code in `opulent_voice.c` can build several different versions, depending on the definition of preprocessor symbols such as `RF_LOOPBACK` and `RX_ACTIVE` and `OPV_FRAME_MODE`.
+None of these should be #defined in the source code.
 We define the ones we want on the command line with the `-D` flag.

 5. You don't have to build two versions on the same command line as shown here.
 That's just a convenience for the case we are dealing with as I write this: